 As our floatplane lifts away from Vancouver, the landscape changes.
 Gleaming high-rises fall away in favor of towering green pine trees that cover the mountains of Vancouver Island.
 Small towns dot the valleys, but it’s mostly trees, lakes, and more trees as we fly west towards a small bay north of Tofino.
 The float plane dips down towards the sparkling Bedwell estuary, located in the remote Clayoquot Sound UNESCO Biosphere reserve.

-This luxury Relais & Chateaux property is the ‘land of firsts’ for many visitors to this remote UNESCO World Heritage Site area in the coastal temperate rainforest, a thirty minute boat ride from Tofino.
+This luxury Relais & Chateaux property is the ‘land of firsts’ for many visitors to this coastal temperate rainforest, a thirty minute boat ride from Tofino.
 Many urban-dwellers and families have never experienced the view from a saddle, nor the rush of salmon fishing, or seeing orcas in Bedwell Sound.

 Luxury Glamping Tents